zuntaalejandra/Home_Sales/README.md

 # PART 2

-See the execution time of the same query (after upload in cache the table) --> 0.6479 sec
+See the execution time of the same query (after uploading in cache the table) --> 0.6479 sec

 <p align="center"><img src="https://github.com/zuntaalejandra/Home_Sales/blob/main/Images/SQL_In_Cache.png" /></p>